Quick actions using your keyboard

 Ctrl+A = Selects All text or files or emails

 Ctrl+X = Cuts what you have just selected.
-Cutting means that your PC copies the item to its memory and then deletes it (useful for moving stuff from one place to another)
+Cutting means that your PC deletes the item but stores it in the memory ready to paste elsewhere (useful for moving stuff from one place to another)

 Ctrl+V = Pastes anything that has been copied to the PC memory